Affiliate links on Android Authority may earn us a commission. Learn more.

 Even though the Smooth-Q2 doesn't fold up like the new DJI Osmo Mobile 3, it's barely any bigger.

-The Zhiyun Smooth-Q2 weighs next to nothing.
-At just 430 grams, it’s ultraportable and even though it doesn’t fold up like the new DJI Osmo Mobile 3, it’s barely any bigger.
-Despite not folding, the Zhiyun Smooth-Q2 is less than 5cm taller than the folded Osmo Mobile 3, and 8cm shorter when the Osmo Mobile 3 is unfolded for use.
+The ZHIYUN Smooth-Q2 weighs next to nothing.
+At just 430 grams, it’s ultraportable and even though it doesn’t fold up like the DJI Osmo Mobile 3, it’s barely any bigger.
+Despite not folding, the ZHIYUN Smooth-Q2 is less than 5cm taller than the folded Osmo Mobile 3, and 8cm shorter when the Osmo Mobile 3 is unfolded for use.

 Dimensions for comparison:

 - ZHIYUN Smooth-Q2: 204 x 102 x 41.4mm

 - Osmo Mobile 3 folded: 157 x 130 x 46mm